Posts Tagged ‘organizational norms’

 · Performance evaluations are meaningless.

-· Human Resources will say “no.”
+· The Legal Department will say “no.”

-You can probably come up with your own list of “everyone knows” for your community and organization.
+You can probably come up with your own list of “everyone knows” for your community and local government organization.
 Logically and realistically, we know that these assumptions are inaccurate.
 Anyone of them can and has been proven false in government agencies across the country.
 Yet, perceptions and preconceived ideas persist.

 We are all being challenged to reinvent how public services are being delivered.
 Our traditional structures, approaches, and models are not sustainable as we move into the future.
 The shifts we are facing beg the question: “What beliefs prevent us from moving forward?”